 In December 2020, Oncoceutics entered into a license, development and commercialization agreement with China Resources Sanjiu Medical & Pharmaceutical Co., Ltd. (CR Sanjiu).
 Oncoceutics granted CR Sanjiu an exclusive royalty bearing license to develop and commercialize ONC201 in China, Hong Kong, Macau and Taiwan (CR Sanjiu Territory).
 The Company is entitled to receive up to \$5.0 million in nonrefundable regulatory milestone payments.
-The Company is entitled to tiered royalties based on the aggregate annual net sales of all licensed products, as defined in the agreement, in China.
+The Company is entitled to double-digit tiered royalties based on the aggregate annual net sales of all licensed products, as defined in the agreement, in the CR Sanjiu Territory.